GiovineItalia/Gadfly.jl/docs/src/index.md

 A few caveats:

-- PackageCompiler is a work in progress, and the most recent tagged release sometimes (currently as of this writing) does not work.
-Hence the `dev` instead of `add` command to install.

 - Updating to the latest versions of compiled packages requires a recompile.
   `]up`ing only works for those that haven't been built into the system image.